csc-training/esiwace-summerschool-2024/B3/L8/exercise/ex_2/05_hybrid-area-circle/README.md

 Try with different numbers of processes and threads and see how this affects the execution time.
 You can also try to change the number of grid points.

+Hint: for the OpenMP part, `omp parallel do collapse(2)` can be used to parallellize two nested loops.